Antiz96/Linux-Server/Services/Corosync-qnetd.md

 sudo docker exec -it qnetd bash -c "apt update && apt full-upgrade && apt autoremove"
 ```

-To upgrade to a new Debian release (e.g. `trixie`), simply delete the container (`sudo docker rm -f qnetd`) and repeat all steps with the new tag for the Debian container created in the first step (e.g. `debian:trixie-slim`).
+To upgrade to a new Debian release (e.g. `forky`), simply delete the container (`sudo docker rm -f qnetd`) and repeat all steps with the new tag for the Debian container created in the first step (e.g. `debian:forky-slim`).